shokuninstudio/Dou/README.md

 ### AI-Powered Analysis
 * Integrated Chat Panel: Ask questions about your paths using natural language
 * Path Analysis: Analyse specific paths or all content with AI
-* Multiple Models: Connect to different Ollama AI models based on your needs
+* Multiple Models: Connect to different Ollama and LM Studio hosted models based on your needs

 ### Import and Export
 * Project Files: Save and load projects as .dou files to continue work later